What’s the best bank to open a savings account?

 Although the branch may have a photocopier, it’s better to have your documents photocopied before you go to the bank.
 This will save you time instead of waiting for the teller to photocopy all your documents.

-Here’s the list of IDs that BPI accepts for account opening:
+Submit only one of the following IDs8 that BPI accepts for account opening:

 - Postal ID

-BPI needs your latest utility bill to verify your billing address and make sure your account statements are delivered to you.
+BPI needs your latest utility bill to verify your billing address and ensure your account statements are delivered.

 You may submit a billing statement for electricity, water, phone, internet, cable, or credit card.

-The proof of billing can be under a different person’s name, as long as you live in the address indicated on it.
+The proof of billing can be under a different person’s name as long as you live at the address indicated.

 If you’re renting a home and the utility bill isn’t under your name, submit a Barangay Certification with “bank requirements” stated as the purpose.
 Or submit an authorization letter from the person whose name is on the billing statement.